Phantom ballplayer: Passing phantoms

+Rookie cards

 Makers of baseball cards have issued major league rookie cards featuring some players who never actually played in MLB.
 Two known examples are listed below.
 Starting in 2005, the Major League Baseball Players Association (MLBPA) required card manufacturers to limit rookie cards to players already added to an MLB active roster, or players who appeared in an MLB game during the prior season.
 Note that card makers also issue cards of "future stars", "top prospects", or similar wording, which are not rookie cards and are speculative in nature.